Tuee22/effectful/documents/dsl/infrastructure_deployment.md

 A robust, expressive **whitelist-based security model** runs compositionally throughout pure logic.

 ### The Whitelist Monad

+The categorical vocabulary here follows
+[Pure Compute DAGs in Haskell](pure_compute_dags_in_haskell.md).
+The point is not OOP-style inheritance, but compositional structure for pure descriptions.

 Each time a pure function returns a pure type, that type must be an instance of a **whitelist monad**: